jannis-kiriasis/insured/README.md

 10. **Confirmation message**
     An application submitted message appears on the screen when the form is submitted correctly.
 This is done using DOM manipulation.
 In the confirmation message, there is also a summary of the information submitted and a button to restart from the questionnaire.

+    An email with the data submitted is also sent to the user and to Insured.

 ### Others
 11. **Custom 404 page**
     A custom 404 page asks visitors what page they were looking for.